mrtolkien/inhouse_bot/README.md

 ```

 # Wanted contributions (2020-05-11)
-- `dpytest` doesn’t support reactions to messages, which means the test functions are currently failing.
+- `dpytest` does not support reactions to messages, which means the test functions are currently failing.
 Any help with mocking those would be greatly welcomed.

 - The matchmaking algorithm is currently fully brute-force and can definitely be improved in terms of calculation time.